gSchool/DNA-release-2/05-survey/01-survey.survey.md

 * type: multiple-choice
 * id: d6b54078-6ef8-4f31-a27e-f568170f0d08
-* title: Thursday Start
+* title: Office Hours
 <!-- * points: [1] (optional, the number of points for scoring as a checkpoint) -->
 <!-- * topics: [python, pandas] (optional the topics for analyzing points) -->

 ##### !question

-Is a Thursday start date for class helpful? (as compared to a Monday start date)
+I dialed in to speak with the instructors during their office hours:

 ##### !end-question